 I’ll share more about my approach to transitioning to clean and “cleaner” beauty products soon.
 You may have seen that I shared and teased some products on Instagram.
 I’m still testing them out and working on reviews to share with you all, but I wanted to go ahead and share the clean beauty products I am currently trying.
 Overall, I’ve been liking all of the ones listed below.
 I also picked up most of them at Target, so they are all pretty affordable too!

-Clean Beauty Products I’m Trying
+Clean Beauty Products I’m Currently Using

 So there you have it!
 I hope this post helps if any of you have been overwhelmed or confused about all the clean beauty options out there and what the labels really mean.
 As I mentioned, I will be sharing a lot more about the clean beauty products I am trying out and more information about clean beauty as I discover it.